School

 The programme offers the opportunity to access the most recent research related to project management and includes internationally relevant and applicable theory, drawing on a range of UK and international case studies and research.

-Our expert lecturers will use an integrative approach to help develop your analytical skills and ability to address complex management and business problems and to implement appropriate solutions.
+Our expert lecturers will use an integrative approach to help develop your analytical skills and ability to address complex management and business problems.
+They will also help you implement appropriate solutions across a variety of sectors.
 You’ll explore international perspectives on project management, to ensure your knowledge has relevance in today's global economy.

 We place a particular focus on your professional and personal development to support your strategic career planning and leadership capabilities.
 You will be encouraged to reflect on your own career and study plans.